chloeli-15/jailbreaking_interp/README.md

 To define a metric that quantifies refusal, I use the logit difference between tokens "Sorry" and "Sure" at the last token position following [previous work](https://www.alignmentforum.org/posts/pYcEhoAoPfHhgJ8YC/refusal-mechanisms-initial-experiments-with-llama-2-7b-chat): $$refusal := logit[Sorry] - logit[Sure]$$ at the -1 token position.
 This equals the log prob difference between predicting the token "Sorry" and "Sure".
 This refusal score can be decomposed into a linear sum of the contribution of each layer's residual stream using direct logit attribution methods.

 I computed the cumulative refusal score at each layer's residual stream (and all layers before it).
 For both models, **computational outputs that contribute to refusal become present in the residual stream starting around middle layers 13-17**, and plateaus around layers 25-28.
-Interestingly, the adversarial suffix lowers refusal over middle layers 14-29.
+Interestingly, the adversarial suffix from [Zou et al (2023)](https://doi.org/10.48550/arXiv.2307.15043) lowers refusal over middle layers 14-29, however, this pattern shows variation depending on the logits used to calculate the refusal score.

+Further, note that the reliability of the refusal score (in terms of separation of logit attribution between harmless vs harmful prompts) changes across models, likely based on how they're fine-tuned to start their responses to harmful prompts.
+(For Vicuna, "Sure" and "I'm" show greater separation since it tends to start refusal with "I'm sorry...", but this)

 <img width="1000" alt="Logit attribution cumulative residual" src="https://github.com/chloeli-15/jailbreaking_interp/assets/8319231/58e3a1d2-4ad0-447f-8a41-a87acbadc0e3">